Russia-Ukraine: Russia claims Ukraine is preparing for chemical attack on its troops

 This comes just days after Ukraine accused Russia of intensifying chemical attacks on the battlefield.

-It has also accused the US of breaking the Chemical Weapons Convention, ratified in 1997, by allegedly supplying components for chemical weapons to Ukraine, including a drone attack using US-manufactured gas grenades containing tear gas, which it said were dropped on Russian troops in December.
+Russia has also accused the US of breaking the Chemical Weapons Convention, ratified in 1997, by allegedly supplying components for chemical weapons to Ukraine.
+This included a drone attack using US-manufactured gas grenades containing tear gas, which it said were dropped on Russian troops in December.

-In November, Russia lost its seat on the executive board of OPCW and was replaced by Poland, Lithuania and Ukraine, a move which it said had essentially created "another international platform” which it said was “fully controlled by the USA and used by them for settling political accounts with undesirable countries”.
+In November, Russia lost its seat on the executive board of OPCW and was replaced by Poland, Lithuania and Ukraine.
+The move, Russia has claimed, has created "another international platform” that it said was “fully controlled by the USA and used by them for settling political accounts with undesirable countries”.

 "According to available information, the Kiev regime, with the assistance of Western curators, is developing new tactics for conducting combat operations using a 'special chemical belt’," the Russian MoD said.